Parliament provides up-to-date key facts and figures about the electoral process.

 You will find graphics, charts and figures on

-Individual graphics are available free to download on the Graphic Warehouse (under Graphics on Area of Freedom, Security and Justice).
+Individual graphics are available free to download in the Graphic Warehouse (under Graphics on Area of Freedom, Security and Justice).

 Parliament's future composition